Taxonomy of integrable and ground-state solvable models: Jastrow wave functions on graphs and parent Hamiltonians: Generating many-body quantum models by graph operations

 Similarly, prism graphs, also known as circular ladder graphs, are associated with the Cartesian product of a cycle graph and a $2$-path, $Y_N = CL_N = C_N \Box P_2$, see Fig. \ref{prism_grph}.
 A finite $N\times M$ lattice graph can be obtained as $P_N\Box P_M$.
 In particular, for $r=3$, one finds cubic graphs $Q_N$, such as the Petersen graph ($N=10$).
-Adjacency matrix for prism graphs,
+The adjacency matrix for prism graphs is

-The many-body systems associated with a star graph involved an environment of noninteracting particles.
+The many-body systems associated with a star graph are involved in an environment of non-interacting particles.
 The simplest generalization is to include nearest-neighbor interactions between the particles in the environment, while keeping their pairwise interactions with the central particle.
-This leads to considering pair correlations characterized by a wheel graph $W_N$, obtained from a cycle graph $C_{N-1}$ by adding a vertex which is a hub, and connected to all the vertices of $C_{N-1}$.
-As a result, $|E|=2(N-1)$.
+This leads to considering pair correlations characterized by a wheel graph $W_{N+1}$ (see Fig. \ref{wheel_graph_fig}), obtained from a cycle graph $C_{N}$ by adding a vertex that is a hub and is connected to all the vertices of $C_{N}$.
+As a result, $|E|=2N$.
 The adjacency matrix has elements \beqa

 \eeqa

 The ground-state GJW for the wheel graph reads